World Trade Organisation (WTO)

 Article 207 of the Treaty on the Functioning of the European Union that confers on the Commission, on mandate from the Council, the powers to implement the common commercial policy, including International Treaties;

-Decision 94/800/EU of the Council that approved, on behalf of the EU, "The Final Act of the Uruguay Round of Multilateral Trade Negotiations".
+Council Decision 94/800/EU of 22 December 1994 approved, on behalf of the EU, "The Final Act of the Uruguay Round of Multilateral Trade Negotiations".
 This act includes the Agreement on the Application of Sanitary and Phytosanitary Measures also known as the SPS Agreement.

 An Expert group of Member States assists the Commission in preparing the EU position for the WTO Sanitary and Phytosanitary Committee.